FREQUENTLY ASKED QUESTIONS

 True Budget says it will expire on December 31, 2020.
 What happens then?

 After that date, you will no longer be able to make changes to the budget sections of the file.
-However, you will be able to continue actualizing any budgets you have created.
+However, you will be able to continue actualizing any budgets you have already created.

 What if I want to continue using True Budget after the file expires?